Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Results

 \section{Results}

-Figure \ref{fig:psf_comp} shows the Monte Carlo simulated PSF data compared to the fit obtained via Equation \ref{eq:1dr}.
-The curve fit is a reasonable approximation to the PSF at most distances, but is unable to capture features at larger distances, such as the intensity of the tails at 50~cm.
-The model also consistently under predicts the intensity at the center of the PSF, and this effect is more prevalent at large distances.
+Figure \ref{fig:psf_comp} compares the Monte Carlo simulated 2D-MC PSF profiles to the 1DR-MC fit obtained via Equation \ref{eq:1dr} for ${}^{177}$Lu, ${}^{131}$I, and ${}^{225}$Ac.
+The 1D-R model reasonable approximates all PSFs, but (i) does not always accurately capture the septal scatter component as seen in the central vertical profiles and (ii) does not capture some additional faint septal penetration tails of ${}^{177}$Lu; this is due to a limitation of the model for only including three tails at specific angles.

-Timing benchmarks for PSF modeling using the 1D-R, 1D-R (FFT), 2D, and 2D (FFT) are shown in Figure \ref{fig:timing}.
-CPU implementation yields no benefits with the proposed 1D-R model, and performs fastest with FFT-based 2D convolutions and slowest using regular 2D convolutions.
-The GPU implementation is faster than the CPU implementation for all methods, and yields computational benefits when the proposed 1D-R model is used.
-With a matrix size of $128^3$, use of the 1D-R method is over three times faster than 2D (FFT) PSF modeling.
-For small matrix sizes ($64^3$) there is no computational speed-up using the 1D-R method, and for large matrix sizes ($256^3$) the relative time difference between the 1D-R and 2D (FFT) begins to decrease, approaching only a two times speed advantage.
+Timing benchmarks for PSF modeling using the 1DR-MC, 1DR-MC (FFT), 2D-MC, and 2D-MC (FFT) are shown in Figure \ref{fig:timing}.
+CPU implementation yields no benefits with the proposed 1DR-MC model, and performs fastest with FFT-based 2D convolutions and slowest using regular 2D convolutions.
+The GPU implementation is faster than the CPU implementation for all methods, and yields computational benefits when the proposed 1DR-MC model is used.
+With a matrix size of $128^3$, use of the 1DR-MC method is over three times faster than 2D-MC (FFT) PSF modeling.
+For small matrix sizes ($64^3$) there is no computational speed-up using the 1DR-MC method, and for large matrix sizes ($256^3$) the relative time difference between the 1DR-MC and 2D-MC (FFT) begins to decrease, approaching only a two times speed advantage.

+Reconstructed MC simulations of the ${}^{177}$Lu, ${}^{131}$I, and ${}^{225}$Ac spherical phantoms are shown in Figure \ref{fig:MC_recons}, while corresponding RC and contrast statistics (for the last iteration of reconstruction) are shown in Table \ref{tab:rc_and_contrast_phan}.
+The 1DR-MC and 2D-MC models yield similar RCs in all cases, and are larger than those obtained using the 2DG model.